wpreble1/exit-study-guide-immerison-precourse/README.md

 ******************************************************************************************************

-Do not alter any provided function definitions
+Make all of your changes in ```exitPrep.js```.
 Make sure to understand your constraints.
 A correct answer not following the constraints is wrong.
 It is better to have attempted the correct problem.
-Feel free to use the console
+Feel free to use the console and the debugger.

 **Manipulating Collections**